georgewfraser/vscode-tree-sitter/README.md

 # Tree Sitter for VSCode

 This extension gives VSCode support for [tree-sitter](http://tree-sitter.github.io/tree-sitter/) syntax coloring.
+Examples with tree-sitter coloring on the right:

 ## Typescript